crystal-lang/crystal-book/syntax_and_semantics/structs.md

 ## Inheritance

 * A struct implicitly inherits from [Struct](http://crystal-lang.org/api/Struct.html), which inherits from [Value](http://crystal-lang.org/api/Value.html).
 A class implicitly inherits from [Reference](http://crystal-lang.org/api/Reference.html).
-* A struct cannot inherit from non-abstract struct.
+* A struct cannot inherit from a non-abstract struct.

 The second point has a reason to it: a struct has a very well defined memory layout.
 For example, the above `Point` struct occupies 8 bytes.
 If you have an array of points the points are embedded inside the array's buffer: